manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomIncomingMaterialLotCreation.md

 These are the preconditions for the DEE to be executed:

-* The message will send the information of single lot.
-* If a lot or wafer field is invalid the transaction will be aborted.
+* The mandatory fields for the Lot or Wafers are valid.
-* The system will throw an exception if the incoming lot exists on the system and it´s on a different Step and Flow.
+* The incoming Lot exists in the system and it's on the same Step or Flow.
-* The system will throw an exception if the next iteration has different wafers compared to the first iteration.
-* The system will throw an exception if no certificate Data Collection or at least one wafer has no EDC Data.
+* The incoming Lot exists in the system and Incoming Wafers matches the existing.
-* The system will not throw an exception if no certificate Data Collection and all wafers have no EDC Data.
+* There a Data Collection in the system for the Context and incoming Wafers have EDC Data.

 ## Action